renspringlea/ryba.ren/index.markdown

 {%   assign lifePerc = lifeProp | times: 100  %}
 {%   assign lifePercRound = lifePerc | round  %}

-* My pronouns are she/her or they/them
+*she/her or they/them*

+My work focuses on animal advocacy.
+I have been deeply involved in numerous fish welfare projects in particular.
+I worked at Animal Ask from 2021 to 2025, and I'm now an independent contractor.
+I like researching things, planning things, and organising things.

+I have experience in ecology, fisheries science, and statistics from my time in academia and government.
+I enjoy thinking about politics and social justice.
+I like soccer!

-* I am proud to be transgender and neurodivergent
+* Proudly transgender and neurodivergent
-* I live and work on the unceded land of the Kaurna people
+* Kaurna land (South Australia)
-* "Ryba" means "fish" in Slovak, and it rhymes with "Bieber" (no relation)
+* "Ryba" is pronounced "REE-ber" and it means "fish" in Slovak
 * Years lived: {{lifePercRound}} %

 ## My work